chivins-softwares/Codeigniter-Bootstrap-alert-message/README.md

 ```php
 $this->load->library('alert');
 ```
+This snippet came with two main method for client or developer usage<br />
 1. **set($msg, $alert_type, $alert_identification_key)** <br />
 **Description:**
 This method is used to set the alert message.
 Mind you, this snippet uses three parameters<br />